Praveen26041/Minor-Project-1/README.md

-Predicting IPL Match Outcomes Using Random Forest 🏏 Overview
+Overview
 This repository contains a complete machine learning workflow designed to predict the winning team of an Indian Premier League (IPL) cricket match.
-By leveraging historical match data—including venues, toss decisions, and competing teams—this project demonstrates data preprocessing, categorical encoding, and predictive modeling using a Random Forest Classifier.
+By leveraging historical match data, this project demonstrates data preprocessing, categorical encoding, and predictive modeling using a Random Forest Classifier.

-📂 Repository Structure
+Repository Structure
-IPL-Predictor/
-│
-├── data/
-│   └── matches.csv                 # The raw IPL matches dataset
-│
-├── model/
+data/ – Contains the matches.csv dataset.

-│   ├── match_winner_model.pkl      # Trained Random Forest model
+model/ – Contains the trained Random Forest model and LabelEncoders (.pkl files).

-│   ├── feature_encoders.pkl        # LabelEncoders for input features
-│   └── target_encoder.pkl          # LabelEncoder for the target variable
-│
-├── notebook/
-│   └── Minor Project.ipynb         # Jupyter Notebook with complete EDA and training code
-│
-├── results/
-│   ├── MINOR PROJECT 1.pdf         # Complete project report
-│   └── [Screenshots/Plots]         # Confusion matrix and evaluation plots
-│
-├── train_model.py                  # Python script for model training and artifact generation └── README.md                       # Project documentation
+notebook/ – Contains the Jupyter Notebook (Minor Project.ipynb) used for exploratory data analysis (EDA) and model training.

+results/ – Contains the project report (MINOR PROJECT 1.pdf) and generated evaluation plots (confusion matrix, result graphs).

+README.md – Complete project details and documentation.

-🎯 Problem Statement
+Problem Statement
-Cricket is a highly unpredictable sport influenced by numerous dynamic factors.
-The goal of this project is to predict the winning team of an IPL match based strictly on pre-match and toss data.
+The objective of this project is to predict the winning team of an IPL cricket match based on historical match data, specifically looking at pre-match factors including the venue, toss decisions, and competing teams.
-Specifically, we want to evaluate how much influence the playing venue, the competing teams, the toss winner, and the toss decision (bat/field) have on the final outcome.

-Dataset Description
+Dataset
-The dataset utilized for this project is based on historical IPL match data.
+The dataset utilized for this project is the "IPL Complete Dataset" sourced from Kaggle.
+It contains historical data of IPL matches spanning multiple seasons.

+Dataset Link: Kaggle - IPL Complete Dataset

-Target Variable: winner (The team that won the match)
+Target Variable: winner

-Features Used: * team1: The first playing team

-team2: The second playing team

-venue: The stadium where the match was played

-toss_winner: The team that won the coin toss

-toss_decision: The decision made by the toss winner (bat or field)

-Data Cleaning Note: Matches that ended with "no result" (e.g., due to rain) resulted in missing values in the target column.
-These specific rows were dropped from the training set.
+Features Used: team1, team2, toss_winner, toss_decision, and venue.

 Methodology
+To prepare the raw data and train the machine learning model, the following steps were executed:

-Data Preprocessing & Cleaning:
+Data Preprocessing:

-Removed any duplicate records to prevent model bias.
+Duplicate Removal: Checked for and removed duplicate rows to prevent model bias.

-Dropped irrelevant columns (umpires, dates, match types) to focus purely on environmental and team factors.
+Feature Selection: Dropped irrelevant columns (like umpires or match dates) to focus strictly on teams, toss dynamics, and venue.

-Handled missing values by dropping corrupted rows.
+Handling Missing Values: Matches that ended with "no result" resulted in missing values in the winner column.
+These rows were dropped.

 Feature Encoding:

 Machine learning models require numerical inputs.
-A LabelEncoder was used to convert string categories into numerical representations.
+A LabelEncoder was used to convert string categories into numerical representations for the teams, venues, and toss decisions.

-Special Handling: Combined all team names across team1, team2, and toss_winner before fitting the encoder to ensure uniform numerical mapping for every franchise, regardless of which column they appeared in.

-Model Selection & Training:
+Model Training:

 Algorithm: Random Forest Classifier

 Hyperparameters: n_estimators=150, max_depth=12, random_state=42

-Data Split: 80% Training / 20% Testing
+Data Split: 80% Training Data / 20% Testing Data

+Results and Evaluation Metrics
+The model was evaluated using standard classification metrics.

+Accuracy: 0.4688 (46.88%) - The overall percentage of matches the model predicted correctly.

+Precision: 0.4831 - The accuracy of the positive predictions.

+Recall: 0.4688 - The model's ability to find all the correct winning instances.

+F1-Score: 0.4655 - The harmonic mean of precision and recall.

+Confusion Matrix Analysis:
+The visual confusion matrix (available in the results/ folder) visualizes the exact breakdown of true positive predictions versus false classifications across all encoded IPL teams, showing exactly where the model succeeded and where it confused one team for another.

+Conclusion
+This minor project successfully demonstrates a complete machine learning workflow.
+By utilizing a Random Forest Classifier, we were able to predict IPL match outcomes based on toss decisions and venue locations.
+The evaluation metrics indicate that while cricket matches are highly unpredictable and depend on many in-game variables, baseline pre-match data still provides measurable predictive signals.